Contagious Diseases Acts: Prostitution in Victorian England

 This table relates only prostitutes known to the police.
 The unreliability of statistics during the nineteenth century prevents one from knowing if prostitution was increasing or decreasing during this period, but it is clear that Victorians during the 1840s and 1850s thought that prostitution and venereal disease were increasing.

 Regulating prostitution was a key part of the government's efforts to control the high level of venereal disease in its armed forces.
-By 1864, one out of three sick cases in the army was caused by venereal disease; admissions into hospitals for gonorrhea and syphilis reached 290.7 per 1,000 of total troop strength.
+By 1864, one out of three sick cases in the army was caused by venereal disease; admissions into hospitals for gonorrhoea and syphilis reached 290.7 per 1,000 of total troop strength.
 Prostitutes found customers within the armed forces, mainly due to servicemen's forced celibacy and the conditions of the barracks the men were forced to endure.
 The barracks were overcrowded, and had a lack of ventilation and defective sanitation.
 Very few servicemen were permitted to marry, and even those who were, were not given an allowance to support their wives, which occasionally forced those wives to become prostitutes as well.
-Since the government wanted to limit the spread of venereal diseases within the armed forces, the initial Acts targeted towns near bases and ports.
+Since the government wanted to limit the spread of venereal diseases within the armed forces, the initial acts targeted towns near bases and ports.
 Police officers were permitted to arrest any woman they suspected of being a prostitute.
 In certain cases, if a brothel was discovered near a base, a police officer was placed outside as a guard to track how many men were coming in and out, along with arresting the women who were under suspicion of prostitution.

-The efficacy of the Acts in controlling the spread of venereal disease is questionable.
-Prior to the Acts, troop numbers were declining rapidly, from 83,386 to 59,758 over the course of 6 years.
+The efficacy of the acts in controlling the spread of venereal disease is questionable.
+Prior to the acts, troop numbers were declining rapidly, from 83,386 to 59,758 over the course of six years.
 After a ‘Committee on the Contagious Diseases Acts’ was formed to investigate in 1879, evidence showed that many factors other than venereal disease played a part in this reduction.
 While certain men were discharged for venereal diseases, others were discharged due to bad character, and there was also a significant reduction in recruitment efforts.
-Additionally, doctors reported that the only improvement made since the Acts was in the treatment for venereal disease, with little or no impact on its spread.
+Additionally, doctors reported that the only improvement made since the acts was in the treatment for venereal disease, with little or no impact on its spread.